amalgamaria/secretariat/docs/access/transferring-files.rst

 1. Select the "Scp" tab
 2. Enter ``/path/to/directory/`` in the search bar

+	*Where you enter the specific directory to your file(s) of interest in place of ``/path/to/directory/``*

 3. Right-click the file(s) in the file list that you would like to download
 4. Click "Download"
-5. Select the local directory to receive the file(s)
+5. Select / create the local directory to receive the file(s)
 6. Click "OK"

+Transfer complete!

 .. attention:: Another option within MobaXterm is to initiate a local session and use the `previously described`_ ``scp`` commands.
 To do this, either select "Start local session" after launching MobaXterm or open a new tab by clicking on the "+" icon.
 This second option should start a local session by default.